perokvist/event-driven-architecture/implementation.md

 If you have another scenario where you poll or in otherway subscribe to events thats already persisted or just a service with projections, you don't need to share a locks reference in the same process.
 Then serverless independent functions for publisher and consumers could be used with ease.
 If a function is for an interaction (command) you still have to choose a concurrecy option.

+### Method one - 2PC

+Some persitance infrastrucutre and brokers are capable to share transaction scope to handle/hide the 2PC.

+### Method two - polling

+A consumer could have backround task polling the producer in a given time interval.
+The *IHostedService* in aspnetcore 2.0 could be useful for such an implementation.
+Offset needs to be persisted by the consumer, *Service fabric*'s could be used to pull event to the local queue, the pop the the queue and due state changes in a shared transaction.

+In a serverless scenario the task of polling could be it's own function/process.

+### Method three - single publisher

+In some cases polling and single publisher have alot in common.
+But the polling in this case is done one the producers side.
+One single task polls for changes and publishes them on a log or broker.

+Some infrastructure might give you a subscription that could ease the implementation of the single publisher.
+Both eventstore and CosmosDB has features the could be used.

+The *IHostedService* in aspnetcore 2.0 could be useful for such an implementations.

+In a serverless scenario the single publsiher could be it's own function/process.

+### Method four - log subscription

+The consumer uses the log infrastructure apis to subscripe/poll the log.
+Offset tracking etc is useally handled by the log client apis.
+The subscription could run as a separate task using aspnetcore 2.0's *IHostedService* for ex.

+In a serverless scenarion, depending on your concurrency choices, the subscription could also be is own function/process.

+Azure *Event grid* might be introduces, so the log subscription of is handled by the event grid, that then pushes events to the consumer using a web hook for ex.
+Switching the consumer from pull to push.

+### Method five - The log is the truth

+Is this scenario, it's still a log subscriotion, but with other retention or compation settings.
+So separating initializing and catch up are implementation details.
+All log subscription implementations is applicable.